Julia Clara Byrne

-Julia Clara Pitt Byrne (nee Busk, christened 6 Jul 1819 – 1894) was a British author of memoirs about celebrities of her time, as well as more serious social commentary.
+Julia Clara Pitt Byrne (nee Busk, christened 6 Jul 1819 – 1894) was a British writer of memoirs about celebrities of her time, as well as more serious social commentary.

 Biography

-She was the second daughter of Hans Busk, and the sister of Hans Busk the younger and Rachel Harriette Busk.
+Born in Marylebone, she was the second daughter of Hans Busk, and the sister of Hans Busk the younger and Rachel Harriette Busk.
 She was also the sister-in-law of Sir Robert Loder, 1st Baronet through her sister Maria Georgiana.
 She married William Pitt Byrne in 1842, who was owner of The Morning Post and son of Charlotte Dacre.
+The couple lived in Montague Street.
 She converted to Catholicism in 1860.

 She is best known for the work Flemish Interiors, and her subsequent works were often published under the name of "The Author of Flemish Interiors" rather than her own name, or sometimes as Mrs. William Pitt Byrne.
 Other books include Gossip of the Century and Social Hours With Celebrities.
 In a more serious vein, Undercurrents Overlooked described abuses in workhouses.